nfdi4plants/ARC-specification/ARC specification.md

 This document describes a specification for a standardized way of creating a working environment and packaging file-based research data and necessary additional contextual information for working, collaboration, preservation, reproduction, re-use, and archiving as well as distribution.

-This document specifies a data storage schema and representation, named *Annotated Research Context*(ARC), for organizing file-based data and processing workflows with associated metadata in both human and machine-readable formats.
-ARCs combine existing standards, leveraging the properties of the investigation-study-assay ISA model, for metadata and the Common Workflow Language (CWL) for representing processing specification.
+This document specifies a data storage schema and representation, named *Annotated Research Context* (ARC), for organizing file-based data and processing workflows with associated metadata in both human and machine-readable formats.
+ARCs combine existing standards, leveraging the properties of the investigation-study-assay (ISA) model for metadata and the Common Workflow Language (CWL) for representing processing specification.
 While aiming to be compatible with similar standards and schemas, ARCs are specifically oriented towards common practices in experimental plant biology.

 ARCs are digital objects that fulfill all FAIR principles and are therefore referred to as FAIR Digital Objects (FDO).